In the lime brand, gives Galo? From Newell's to Flamengo, see Atlético-MG's numbers in penalty shootouts in the decade | athletic-mg

 The best performance comes from disputes for the Libertadores Cup, where the Rooster is 100% in the story.
 Four times, four wins.
 The last three in the last decade: two in 2013, in the semi (Newell’s Old Boys) and final (Olímpia), and in the round of 16 last year (Boca Juniors).

-The worst record comes in the penalty shootout in the Copa do Brasil.
-For the national tournament (where Galo is the current champion), there were four disputes in the last decade, with three defeats and only one victory.
+The worst record comes in the penalty shootout in the Copa do Brasil, where there is balance in the numbers.
+For the national tournament (where Galo is the current champion), there were four disputes in the last decade, with two defeats and two victory.

 The last experience in the brand of lime was the traumatic elimination for Afogados-PE, in the first phase of 2020.
 A defeat that generated a “revolution” in the club, with the departure of Dudamel and the arrival of Sampaoli and consequent contribution of greater investment by ” 4 R’s”.